kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_HRFuser.md

             - check how to do evaluation on only 1 class, because we have annotations for only 1 class, vehicle
                 - Need to modify api/test.py
                 - WAIT, I modified the annotations itself to give only one class, vehicle
-        - Started training on new dataset split, same as SAF-FCOS (WITH ONLY 1 CLASS) - [RUNNING]
+        - Started training on new dataset split, same as SAF-FCOS (WITH ONLY 1 CLASS) - DONE
             - Check loss curve, if it is not saturated then train for more epochs
+            - val bbox_mAP = 44.9
+            - Evaluation on C+R - [IN-PROGRESS]
+        - As loss curve is not saturated, train for more epochs, 36 - [RUNNING]
+            - bbox_mAP =

 ##################################################################################